autoplot/documentation/javadoc/org/das2/components/DasProgressLabel.md

+# org.das2.components.DasProgressLabel

-# org.das2.components.DasProgressLabelOne-line Label component prints the update progress to a
+One-line Label component prints the update progress to a JLabel component.
- JLabel component.
 This is either created by the client and set with setLabelComponent, or this class will also create one with getLabelComponent.

-DasProgressLabel( String taskLabel ) create the DasProgessLabel with the given label for the task.
+# DasProgressLabel( String taskLabel )
+create the DasProgessLabel with the given label for the task.

 ***